A guide to upgrade subversion to 1.14

 Before getting started, it’s essential to understand the internal schema and structures of a subversion repository.

-• revs/revprops: the data and metadata.
+• revs/revprops: Stores the data and metadata.

-Subversion file system schema comparability matrix
+Subversion file system schema compatibility matrix

 FSFS SchemaMinimal Subversion ServerCompatible Subversion ServerNotable Features